openstack-archive/fuel-docs/pages/release-notes/v5-0/010-what-is-mirantis-openstack.rst

 * Any defect fixes reported by our customers that may not yet have been merged into the community source.
-* Mirantis-driven premium OpenStack projects such as Savanna (which provides a simple means to provision a Hadoop cluster on top of OpenStack) and Murano (that enables you to deploy data ceter services such as Windows and Linux on OpenStack.
+* Mirantis-driven premium OpenStack projects such as Savanna (which provides a simple means to provision a Hadoop cluster on top of OpenStack) and Murano (application catalog that can be used to publish apps and compose reliable environments out of them.)
 * Mirantis-certified partner plug-ins, drivers, and integrations.

 Mirantis Support